 I often think about what brought my family to America originally.
-My German and Welsh heritage somewhere along the lines decided opportunity awaited them across the sea.
-Some of the history on the German side is known, however, my Welsh side dies somewhere a few generations back.
-There's quite of bit of irony in the realization that I am, for more or less, negating their intentions of casting themselves out from their homelands to become something new.If they were alive today, I'm certain they'd either laugh hysterical or attempt a painful and violent session of torture to bring me around.
+My German and Welsh heritage, somewhere in the past, decided opportunity awaited them across the sea.
+Some genealogy on my German side is known, however, my Welsh side mysteriously dead-ends somewhere a few generations back.
+There's quite of bit of irony in the realization that I am, more or less, negating their intentions of casting themselves out from their homelands to become something new.If they were alive today, I'm certain they'd either laugh hysterical, or attempt a painful and violent session of torture to bring me around.

 Of course, that's the hard part.
-Knowing you have the capability to be something greater than you are now, but know that it only comes when you least expect it.
-So now I set out for this New World on an ocean of uncertainty, not knowing the destination but beguiled with wonder and so ever happy to have set sail.
+Knowing you have the capability to be something greater than you are now, but knowing that it only comes when you least expect it.
+So now I set out for this new world on an ocean of uncertainty, not knowing the destination but beguiled with wonder and so ever happy to have set sail.